nickserv/danamccurdy.com/_posts/2018-09-27-the-search.md

 in what we can perceive,
 when, in truth,
 the essence of what we are
-is the perceiver of it all.
+is that which perceives it all.